Frequently Asked Questions

 The most important thing to bring is a willingness to work hard and have fun!
 It’s also a good idea to bring a hat and some sunscreen in the summer.
 We will have all of the tools necessary for the tasks at hand, however if you have your own tool belt and basic hand tools (hammer, measuring tape, utility knife, screwdrivers, etc) you are welcome to bring them.
 Please make sure they are clearly marked.

 Most importantly, we need you!
-Habitat really counts on our volunteers and several preparations are made for each volunteer day, including recruiting other volunteer leaders, gathering materials, adjusting staff schedules, etc. However, we do understand that things come up.
+Habitat really counts on our volunteers and several preparations are made for each volunteer day, including recruiting other volunteer leaders, gathering materials and adjusting staff schedules.
+However, we do understand that things come up.
 Please confirm your attendance at least 48 hours before your scheduled volunteer day and notify us as soon as possible of any changes.

 Yes, Habitat for Humanity Vail Valley builds every month of the year.
 The majority of our winter volunteer activities take place inside of our homes.
 We also offer unlimited hot coffee and heaters when needed!